nochet/BasePop_RNAseq/projectNotes.md

 ## Project Notes

+## 2018-08-27 (EN)

+Implementing an alternative workflow.
+A visual of the short protocol is here: http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual#de

+Run stringtie -eB on the output of samtools -sort ie. (step 2 of Pertea et al, 2016)

 ### 2018-08-27 (EGK)

 Attepting to generate novel transcripts and get an accurate gene level analysis is complex.
 We plan to perform separate pipelines for a transcript level and gene level analysis.